urboob21/urboob21.github.io/content/posts/english-grammar.md

   - `We've never had a car`
   - `I haven't seen Tom this morning.
 Have you ? `
   - `Have you had a holiday this year ?`
+  - `They have read that book` // they read book at some unspecific time in the past and is relevant to the present moment.
 - **How long** have you been there ? -> I've been there for a long time.

 <br>